Oswego County legislators discuss Amish buggy safety

 The Mexico accident occurred on a dark, overcast day in the daylight at about 3:30 p.m.

 Forbes said some counties require better reflective devices be placed on the back of the buggies, such as the bright orange triangles marking slow-moving vehicles that often are seen marking farm equipment.
-But not all Amish sects will do this, arguing that using the reflective triangles or reflective tape is against their beliefs.
+But not all Amish sects will do this, stating using the reflective triangles or reflective tape is against their believes.

 “Some Amish have had success in fighting counties on these laws,” said Oswego County Sheriff Donald Hilton.